 Don’t be surprised if this magically improves your score.
 Sometimes, if you have to set up and hit without a lot of thought, you circumvent your brain’s tendency to overthink each shot and may hit better than usual.
 Trust your swing and go.
 If the ball goes off into the rough, it’s okay.
 You’ll get more exercise going after it, especially if you move quickly.

 It’s rare in golf not to have downtime between holes.
 When you’re playing with others, you need to wait for them to take their hits.
 Even if you were playing alone, you may still be stuck behind another slow group.

-Take advantage of this downtime to perform your own exercise routine.
+Take advantage of this downtime to turn your golf game into a great workout and perform your own exercise routine.
 Combine a number of the following to get your heart pumping and your blood moving a little faster through your body:

 - 25 jumping jacks